-Figure 10: Percentages of each manner of death per examination year.
+Figure 10: Count of each manner of death per examination year.
+Note: 5 cases still pending at the time of this report.

 The manner of death (MOD) can be placed into two general categories, determined or undetermined.
 Figure 11 illustrates the percentages of these two categories for cases with a cause of death that is non-natural.